VKNaveen/unlock-pdf/README.md

 # PDF Unlock Server

-A Node.js server to unlock password-protected PDFs for Google Apps Script integration.
+A Node.js server to unlock password-protected PDFs using pdf-lib npm package, compatible with AWS Lambda and Google Apps Script integration.

 ## Setup